neohiro/Cripple-NetStrip/README.md

   *Strip away the noise.
 Take back control of your network.*

-  > **🚀 v3.0.0** — Rebuilt zero-leak kernel interception engine, multi-platform IPC daemon architecture, and futuristic-minimalist UI.
+  > **🚀 v3.0.0** — Rebuilt zero-leak kernel interception engine, multi-platform IPC daemon architecture, and more!

 </div>